karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 ```

 It might take a couple of seconds to minutes until the needed resources become available.
-The next step is to load the **biokit** environment, which is a module in CSC containing several programs widely used in bioinformatics:
+The next step is to load the **biokit** module, which is a module in CSC containing several programs widely used in bioinformatics:

 ```bash
 module load biokit